Syaziyah30/AlzheimerNER/README.md

 # AlzheimerBERT

-AlzheimerNER is an advanced text mining project that focuses on analyzing clinical trial eligibility criteria for Alzheimer’s disease.
-Leveraging the power of Natural Language Processing (NLP) and Machine Learning, this project aims to unlock valuable insights from unstructured clinical text.
+AlzheimerNER is a text mining project focused on the clinical trial eligibility criteria for Alzheimer's disease.
+This project integrates machine learning and natural language processing (NLP) techniques using BERT package in python to develop a model capable of extracting and classifying semantic concepts and entities from unstructured free-text criteria.
+The goal is to transform complex clinical language into structured insights that support research, recruitment, and analysis in Alzheimer's studies.

-At the core of AlzheimerNER is a custom Named Entity Recognition (NER) model built using the BERT architecture, specifically tailored for biomedical and clinical language.
-By integrating the transformers and bert packages, the model accurately extracts and classifies complex semantic entities such as diagnoses, treatments, biomarkers, conditions, and patient characteristics from raw eligibility criteria.